sh/fragments-user-clientside/log.md

 unintuitiely you can't use `this.update()` within `componentWillReceiveProps`. doing this results in an infinite loop as `this.update()` starts rendering again at the component that has the root of the cursor tree.
-**this makes it difficult to update cursors every time cursors change.**
+**this makes it difficult to update cursors depending on changes to other cursors.**

 you can use `this.setState()` within `componentWillMount` with the following guarantee:
 > If you call setState within this method, render() will see the updated state and will be executed only once despite the state change.